Permanent supportive and affordable housing.

 Support programs are typically provided by nonprofit and public agencies, with funding from public sources, donors and foundations.
 Residents of supportive housing, especially those with a history of housing instability or mental illness, are more likely to avoid re-incarceration, experience fewer visits to the emergency room and need fewer inpatient hospital stays, reducing public expenses overall.

-The supportive housing at People's Park will be a separate building from the student housing, and will include approximately 100 apartments.
+The supportive and affordable housing is a separate building from Judith E. Heumann House, and will include approximately 100 apartments.

-Various government programs finance supportive housing.
+Various government programs finance supportive and affordable housing.
 These funding programs often focus on a particular population.
 For example, there are programs specifically for military veterans and others for the developmentally disabled.
-The demographics of the residents in the proposed supportive housing will therefore be linked to the funding source.
+The demographics of the residents in the proposed supportive and affordable housing will therefore be linked to the funding source.

 The 60-foot tall building will have four floors of apartments above a ground floor that contains a mix of apartments, offices, and common areas.
-The supportive housing will be an ongoing commitment to help the most vulnerable in our community gain self-sufficiency.
+The supportive and affordable housing building will be an ongoing commitment to help the most vulnerable in our community gain self-sufficiency.

-Supportive housing is a vital link in the chain from unhoused, to housed, that allows people to live in dignity in their communities.
+Supportive and affordable housing is a vital link in the chain from unhoused, to housed, that allows people to live in dignity in their communities.

-The campus will entrust the facility's daily operations and services to experts in this area and will not itself be providing supportive housing.
-We have made the commitment to provide land for the facility and will partner with a third party development firm to develop and operate the supportive housing component.
+The campus will entrust the building's daily operations and services to experts in this area and will not itself be providing supportive and affordable housing.
+We have made the commitment to provide land for the building and will partner with a third party development firm to develop and operate the supportive and affordable housing component.

-The campus is making a long-term commitment to the supportive housing residents, including creating regular internship opportunities for students in public health and social welfare to work with service providers.
+The campus is making a long-term commitment to the supportive and affordable housing residents, including creating regular internship opportunities for students in public health and social welfare to work with service providers.

 Zoom

-View of the supportive housing building as seen from the People's Park Glade.
+View of the supportive and affordable housing building as seen from the central glade.